Education at the Preserve

 Field-based study

 The Preserve is an 100-acre living laboratory where students and faculty can actively participate in a hands-on learning experience to reveal the mysteries of this unique playa habitat.
 Our curriculum is a model of expert fieldwork and spurs the scientific curiosity of students who will make meaningful contributions to the next generation of sciences.
-Programs are offered at no-cost because of donors like you.
-You may access our suite of virtual and in-person lessons by registering below.
-Class sizes are limited.
+You may access our suite of virtual and in-person lessons below.

-A hybrid class series where children, ages 18mo – 7yrs, learn to love and experience nature in the first years of life.
-Parents and caregivers accompany their children during each class as the program explores and introduces environmental concepts of the Permian Basin.
+Based on Texas Parks and Wildlife's Project WILD curriculum -WILD at The Preserve- is an outdoor class series where learners experience nature in the early years of life.
+Parents and caregivers accompany their children during each class as the program explores and introduces environmental concepts of West Texas, and beyond.
+Rostered classes have limited availability.
+Register to join the waiting list.

 This K-2 push-in curriculum uses hands-on activities in the classroom to introduce young students to the essential features of the ecosystems and history of the Preserve.
 Each grade level is theme-based and has an accompanying song, student journal, and extension activities.